JensNordenbro/Acto-R/README.md

         }
 Notice, all return types in the interface must be Task<>:s.

-Use:
+Later create an Actor that services the calls to the interface methods:

         ITest testActorProxy = ActorFactory.Create<ITest, Test>(() => new Test(), ActorAffinity.LongRunningThread);

-...to create a proxy where all calls to testActorProxy follows the ThreadAffinity rules.

-### Howto fire off lambdas to by managed by an actor
+### Howto manage lambdas by an actor

         Actor actor = ActorFactory.Create(ActorAffinity.LongRunningThread);
         Task t = actor.Do( () => ... );